Science Court: Plot and characters

 The primary characters of Science Court were the trial lawyers Alison Krempel and Doug Savage.
 Alison Krempel, voiced by Paula Plum, was modest, intelligent and kind.
 Her logical and articulate arguments always lead to the explanations of the scientific points.
 Doug Savage, voiced by Bill Braudis, was ignorant, arrogant and unscrupulous.

 Both Doug and Allison called on a variety of expert witnesses to prove their case.
 Doug, often to his detriment, called upon child academics Dr. Julie Bean and Dr. Henry Fullerghast to testify.
 Their scientific testimony usually disproved Doug’s case.
 Professor Nick Parsons, voiced by H. Jon Benjamin served as an expert for Alison Krempel.
-He used science to successfully refute Doug Savage's ludicrous and ill-informed claims.
+He used science to successfully refute Doug Savage's usually ludicrous and ill-informed claims.
 Often Micaela and Tim, Miss Krempel's assistant, helped to break down scientific concepts.
 Comedians Paula Poundstone and Fred Stoller rounded out the cast playing Judge Stone and court stenographer Fred respectively.